 -Pema Chödrön, Tibetan Buddhist

-You might worry that self-compassion could be used as an excuse to overindulge or be letting yourself off the hook, but I assure you this is not the case.
+You might worry that self-compassion could be used as an excuse to overindulge or let yourself off the hook, but I assure you this is not the case.

 Having a neutral and compassionate understanding view of yourself and your behaviours will help you overcome the guilt or shame that may have been associated with your choices in the past.